 Malabo is the capital of Equatorial Guinea and located on Bioko Island.
-The Spanish colonial architecture throughout the city is stunning, with the highlight being the neo-Gothic, twin-towered Santa Isabel Cathedral.
-Stroll down Avenida De La Independencia and watch daily island life pass by.
+The Spanish colonial architecture throughout the city is stunning, with the highlight being the neo-gothic, twin-towered Santa Isabel Cathedral.
+Stroll down Independence Avenue and watch island life pass by.
 There's also a large number of monuments spread across the city.
 Many of these don't have information signs, which make them all the more intriguing.

 A multi-purpose stadium located in Bata that was completed in 2007.
 The stadium was constructed by the Chinese with an initial capacity of 22,000 but this was later increased to 35,000 with the addition of an upper tier.
 The reason for the increase was because the stadium was elected as one of the venues for the 2012 Africa Cup of Nations, and was also the spot where the opening ceremony took place.